akostrik/exam5_cpp/README.md

 * Make a Warlock class
 * It has to be in Coplien's form
 * Expected files Warlock.cpp Warlock.hpp
+* Upon creation, the Warlock says: `<NAME>: This looks like another boring day.` Replace placeholder <NAME> by the appropriate value
+* When he dies, he says: `<NAME>: My job here is done!`
+* Warlock is not able to be copied, instantiated by copy, instantiated without a name and a title
 ```
 private std::string name
 private std::string title